ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.

 ## Change Log
+- 0.1.5
+  - Reverted parameter smoother to the old one which works with variable size audio buffer.
 - 0.1.4
   - Fixed a bug that refreshing wavetable before parameters are loaded at launch.
   - Fixed off by one error in LFO wavetable with cubic interpolation.